caylent-solutions/terraform-modules/docs/CONTRIBUTING.md

 | `refactor:`        | Patch        | Refactoring (non-breaking)                  |
 | `test:`            | Patch        | Test-related change                         |

-- Use the appropriate prefix for your commit messages to ensure correct versioning.
+- **Use the appropriate prefix for your PR title** to ensure correct versioning.
+- Individual commit messages within the PR do not affect versioning.
+- The pipeline automatically merges approved PRs - **never merge PRs manually through the GitHub UI**.
 - See `.github/SEMANTIC_RELEASE_IMPLEMENTATION.md` for full details.